arjoghosh/foundry-chat-app/README.md

 A ChatGPT-style developer chat application built with **Python**, **Streamlit**, and an **Azure OpenAI deployment in Microsoft Foundry**.

-Chat with your model, upload a ZIP of source files for analysis, retain conversations locally with SQLite, and monitor response duration and token usage.
+Chat with your model, upload a ZIP of source files for analysis, save conversations locally with SQLite, and monitor response duration and token usage.

 > Designed for trusted, local, single-user use.
 Authentication and user-isolated storage are not included.

 ## Features

-- **Streaming responses** with Markdown formatting
+- Streaming responses with Markdown formatting
-- **Syntax-highlighted code blocks** with native copy controls
+- Syntax-highlighted code blocks with native copy controls
-- **Dark theme**
+- Dark theme
-- **Multiple persistent conversations** stored in SQLite
+- Multiple persistent conversations stored in SQLite
-- **Retry and regenerate** the latest response
+- Retry and regenerate the latest response
-- **Markdown conversation export**
+- Markdown conversation export
-- **Response metrics**, including duration, time to first text, and API-reported token usage when available
+- Response duration, time to first text, and API-reported token usage
-- **Usage controls**, including daily request limits, token-budget reservations, input limits, output limits, and request cooldowns
+- Daily request limits and token-budget reservations
+- Per-request input and output limits
+- Request cooldowns
-- **ZIP source-code uploads** with file selection and context preview
+- ZIP source-code uploads with file selection and context preview
-- **Persistent attachment snapshots** saved with admitted questions
+- Persistent attachment snapshots saved with admitted questions
-- **Local ZIP validation** without extracting files to the filesystem or executing uploaded code
+- ZIP validation without extracting files to the filesystem or executing code

 ## Requirements